top of page

 P: I wonder did his Lordship leave anything of value in the bin? - mmm - I’m not completely convinced by Murray’s letter - damn me if it was written by a fellow Scot - there’s an awful waste of ink - am I being quizzed?!

-JM: It is not that I am not sensible to merits in themselves ostensible - but damn me if I never noticed my own gifts! – why do I need authors?
-To afford hysterical relief?
-That great oaf Sotheby, with his ‘Orestes’ - has lain so very long on hand, that I despair of all demand! - (is in wonder at himself) Sink me if I’m not at it again!
+JM: It is not that I am not sensible to merits in themselves ostensible - but damn me if I never noticed my own gifts! - why do I need authors? to afford hysterical relief? that great oaf Sotheby, with his ‘Orestes’ - has lain so very long on hand, that I despair of all demand! - (is in wonder at himself) Sink me if I’m not at it again!

 Murray leaps around the room singing ‘I could have danced all night’

 B: PS.
-I’ve sent you, folded in a letter, a sort of–it’s no more a drama than Darnley, Ivan, or Kehama: So alter’d since last year my pen is, I think I’ve lost my wits at Venice.
-Y’s B. - PPS (stop asking me for letters to show at your councils – or pay me for them at least – they are quite as precious a species of posey as my other scribbles) Y’s B.xxx
+I’ve sent you, folded in a letter, a sort of-it’s no more a drama than Darnley, Ivan, or Kehama: So alter’d since last year my pen is, I think I’ve lost my wits at Venice.
+Y’s B. - PPS (stop asking me for letters to show at your councils - or pay me for them at least - they are quite as precious a species of poesy as my other scribbles) Y’s B.xxx

-P: I grieve to speak it, but plays are drugs, mere drugs now-a-days - 3rd module year 2 - passed deucedly well I must say – I’ll not bother with Murray's insults – to the fire with you, figlio di puttana!!!
-My novel is complete anyway - and it’s quite the piece for publication – now, for a title (frowns) author - (frowns harder) - forsooth, I’m probably owed back pay anyway – (swoops down from library ladder) - eternal fame is mine !!
+P: I grieve to speak it, but plays are drugs, mere drugs now-a-days - 3rd module year 2 - passed deucedly well I must say - I’ll not bother with Murray's insults - to the fire with you, figlio di puttana!!!
+My novel is complete - and it’s quite the piece for publication - now, for a title (frowns) author (frowns harder) - forsooth, I’m probably owed back pay anyway - (swoops down from library ladder) - eternal fame is mine !!

 END